A good engineering culture attracts engineers and increases their productivity. The best example is with Elon Musk companies.

 13. More risk-taking and less covering your ass

 It’s never conducive to shut the creative door on engineers.
 It’s like telling a basketball player they can only dribble one way.
-You’d have A LOT of pissed-off players, and the game would suffer.
+You’d have A LOT of pissed-off players, and the game would badly suffer.

 “There’s a tremendous bias against taking risks.
 Everyone is trying to optimize their ass-covering.”

 A great example is Netflix.
 They give their engineers the freedom to be creative without added politics.
-In fact, they want their engineers to take responsibility for their creations.
+In fact, they encourage their engineers to take responsibility for their creations.
 Because personal ownership drives high-quality work.

 14. A deeply inspiring and magnetic mission